holicamp/holicamp.github.io/about.md

 We hope you appreciate our approach and we will do everything we can so your little ones enjoy their Holicamp experience!

-In the future, Holicamp would like to offer a selection of quality holiday camps to all children, no matter their school or their origin.

 &nbsp;

 ----